 Perhaps most influential in the changes affecting the workforce is a specialization of positions and a trend by organizations to involve more subcontractors and self-employed people.

 The demand for generalists in the labour pool is shrinking in favor of specialists and recruiting these specialists to full-time positions is becoming increasingly difficult.
 When vacancies occur, companies tend to remain at the reduced employment level and increase the proportion of hired consultants and the self-employed.

 An increasing proportion of a company’s production, IT, security, accounting and logistics are carried out by hired staff, often self-employed, rather than people employed by the company.

-This may make it easier to meet specific employment needs, but it is changing management style.
+This may make it easier to find the right accounting degrees and certifications guide and to meet specific employment needs, but it is changing management style.
 In the past, shareholders and board members were the main preoccupation of management and fashioned the goals and strategies of leadership.
 Today, new stakeholders and groups also want to be involved in managing an organization or company.

 This requires a different leadership style from the company’s senior management and CEO.
 Soft targets such as the company’s mission and values are becoming increasingly important in the mix that binds together everyone in an organization, regardless of the form of employment, to pull in the same direction and ensure that the business flourishes.

 Authority Means Authentic

 Management’s authority in the form of formal titles and positions means less, while its behavior and the extent to which it is perceived as “authentic” is rapidly increasing in importance.